 Extruded through the print head of a 3D printing robot, the concrete is deposited progressively in a series of successive layers, entirely removing any need for formwork or moulds.
 The printed layer must consolidate quickly enough to prevent it collapsing during the printing process, and yet remain fresh enough for each successive layer to adhere to the previous one.

-“This layered printing process gives engineers the opportunity to use form to benefit performance, and gives architects enormous three-dimensional design freedom.”, says R&D and Innovation Engineer Romaric Quentin.
+“This layered printing process gives engineers the opportunity to use form to benefit performance, and gives architects enormous three-dimensional design freedom.”, says Romaric Quentin, R&D and Innovation Engineer at VINCI Construction.

 Using 3D concrete printing to build in a more resource-efficient world